Tips: Factorize options between several analyses

 > config.json

-Finally, update the COMMON_OPTIONS variable to add the options to add to each analysis configuration of .trustinsoft/orig_config.json, commit, push the changes and that's all.
+Finally, update the `COMMON_OPTIONS` variable to add the options to add to each analysis configuration of `.trustinsoft/orig_config.json`, commit, push the changes and that's all.

-TheCOMMON_OPTIONS are concatenated in each analysis configuration before any options of your .trustinsoft/orig_config.json, hence any duplicated option will either be concatenated to the previous one (for options like"files" or"cpp-extra-args") or will replace the previous one (for options like"main"or"val-args").
+The`COMMON_OPTIONS` are concatenated in each analysis configuration before any options of your `.trustinsoft/orig_config.json`, hence any duplicated option will either be concatenated to the previous one (for options like`"files"` or`"cpp-extra-args"`) or will replace the previous one (for options like`"main"`or`"val-args"`).

-See the section for the exact rules when a same option is given several times.
+See the [With the include option](#with-the-include-option) section for the exact rules when a same option is given several times.&#x20;